 Primary School Staff Biographies

-Sister Naveen Khan returns to APA to serve as the second grade teacher.
+Mrs. Naveen Khan returns to APA to serve as the second grade teacher.
+This is her 4th year teaching at APA.
 Mrs. Khan completed her Bachelor’s of Science degree in Child Learning and Development from the University of Texas at Dallas.
+She is certified to teach students EC-6.
 Her vast teaching experience shines through in the classroom.
 Mrs. Khan has worked many years as a Montessori school teacher.
 Her experience in a Montessori classroom allows her to provide a different dynamic to learning that benefits the students, in which they are encouraged to explore the world around them.
 Her goal is to ensure that all her students have a love of learning, just as she does.
 Mrs. Khan was a first grade teacher at APA a few of years ago and took some time off to be with her family.
 During her time off, Mrs. Khan worked as a tutor to students in China.
 She worked for years teaching Chinese students how to read, write, and speak English.
-Mrs. Khan’s virtual experience teaching has provided for a new understanding of different methods of teaching.
+Mrs. Khan’s virtual teaching experience has provided for a new understanding of different methods of teaching.
 Mrs. Khan’s experience as a teacher, coupled with her ability to integrate Islamic learning, leads to an enriching and nurturing Islamic environment for her students.
-Ms Khan worked at APA 2014-2016 and rejoined in 2018.
+Mrs. Khan worked at APA from 2014-2016 and rejoined in 2018.

-Sister Sumayra Hossain completed a Bachelor of Arts in Sociology and Women and Gender Studies from UT, Austin.
-She had previously majored in childhood development and has a good understanding on early childhood education and child development.
-Due to her experience working with toddlers.
-She can create a fun learning environment.
-Ms Sumayra loves teaching and guiding toddlers through play-based learning with a special focus on Art.
+Ms. Sumayra Hossain will be resuming her post as a 3rd Grade teacher.
+She completed a Bachelor of Arts in Sociology and Women and Gender Studies from UT, Austin.
+She had previously majored in childhood development and has a good understanding of early childhood education and child development.
+Due to her experience working with toddlers, she can create a fun learning environment.
+Ms. Sumayra loves teaching and guiding toddlers through play-based learning with a special focus on Art.
 She has worked with students from different cultural backgrounds and varying learning abilities in the past and understands and addresses the needs of each.
-Her pleasant, patient, and enthusiastic demeanor makes her an exciting addition as APA’s new Pre-K3 teacher.
 She joined the APA team in 2016.